Export data

 Danger

-• File-based templates: templates loaded from files are executed in a sandboxed Jinja2 environment that restricts access to potentially dangerous operations.
+When using the template exporter, be aware of the security considerations.
+Templates are executed in a sandboxed Jinja2 environment that restricts access to potentially dangerous operations.

 CSV